-Remediation and development works are progressing well and the Company remains ahead of schedule with the underground mine development work benefitting from the earlier than planned completion of the de-watering of the mine.
-Rehabilitation of the processing plant is progressing in line with expectations and accordingly the Company still anticipates being able to start the commissioning of the plant before the end of 2013.
+Remediation and development works are progressing well and the Company remains on schedule with the underground mine development work benefitting from the earlier than planned completion of the de-watering of the mine.
+Mine development is well underway, mine services will continue to be overhauled and the rehabilitation of the processing plant will continue with a view to having the crushing, milling, gravity concentration, gold room and flotation sections all completed and being commissioned by year end.